mah0x211/lua-nosigpipe/README.md

 # lua-nosigpipe

-a module that blocks SIGPIPE.
+a module that ignore SIGPIPE.

 ## Installation